Eating, Recreation, Learning

 The Menorah Park Auxiliary

 The Auxiliary contributes to the lives of all who reside at Menorah Park.
 It supports the games for the residents, the gift shop, the beauty salon and has given major donations for hospital beds, transportation, furniture and more.
-All are invited to join the Menorah Park Auxiliary.
+All are invited to join!

-for more information or to see how you can be an Auxiliary member Please contact:
+For more information or to learn how you can become an Auxiliary member please contact:

 Help Create A Better Day for You and Others!

 Become a volunteer at Menorah Park of CNY and make a positive difference in the lives of others while creating self-fulfillment.

 Bring your unique gifts and talents to our community of caring and compassion.
 Your time, your energy and your smile will help create a better day for someone, and for you, too.

 Whether you have several hours each month or want a regular weekly assignment, we have numerous and diverse volunteer opportunities to fit your schedule and desires.